 Through the Wonderland (Huazhongyou)

-Through the Wonderland (Huazhongyou, also literarily Strolling Through a Picture Scroll) covers the west part of the Front-Hill area, corresponding to the Hall of Utmost Blessing in the eastern hillside.
+Through the Wonderland (Huazhongyou, also literarily Strolling Through a Picture Scroll) covers the west part of the front area of Longevity Hill, corresponding to the Hall of Utmost Blessing in the eastern hillside.
 The building complex was built to the north of Hall for Listening the Orioles, on the slope with a gradient of 20 degrees.
 It provides a panoramic view on the Kunming Lake and Jade Spring Mountain (with the symbolic pagoda on the hill top) from where the slopes meet each other.

 The Hall of Through the Wonderland also features Chenghui Pavilion, Jieqiu Tower and Aishan Tower prominently.
 Buildings harmonize with the terrain by standing on platforms of variable height and interconnected by sloping galleries with green and yellow glazed tiles.
 The entrance fronts south toward the Kunming Lake.
 Chenghui Pavilion, at the south end of the complex’s axis, is the central focal point.
 On the second level of the two-storeyed octahedral pavilion one gets a good lake front view with rocks in the backdrop.
 Sloping galleries weave backward to meet Aishan Tower in the east and Jieqiu Tower in the West.
 Built on rockeries, sloping galleries has pillars of different height.
 These buildings embrace the first layer of the courtyard.